redhat-beyond/documents/Beyond07-SOW.md

 the students in their team and give them feedback about their performance in the course so far: What did they do well and where should they improve.
-As a student you should take the time to think about how you perceive your own performance, how is different from how the mentors see it and why.
+As a student you should take the time to think about how you perceive your own performance, how is that different from how the mentors see it and why.
 Take the opportunity to learn how to improve!

 ### Demo 3 (May 1st): Control logic and UI